 Whatever you are buying is being “sold” to you by someone.
 Built into that process is the fact that you may not have the entire picture.
 That “picture” could also have more touch-ups than an online dating selfie.

-So for centuries apparently (Latin has been a dead language since the 6th century AD) people have felt the need to remind buyers to look out for themselves.
+So, for centuries, apparently (Latin has been a dead language since the 6th century AD) people have felt the need to remind buyers to look out for themselves.
 But what about the sellers?
-Who is looking out for the sellers and why don’t they have a fancy phrase to remind them to be careful?
+Who is looking out for the sellers?
+Why don’t they have a fancy Latin phrase to remind them to be careful?

-Since I work with a lot of home sellers, I decided to brush off my 10th grade Latin notes and help them out a little.
-Mr. John Byker, if you’re reading this, go ahead and pat yourself on the back because you are responsible for my lifelong fascination with Latin.
+Since I work with a lot of home sellers, I decided to brush off my 10th-grade Latin notes and help them out a little.
+Mr. John Byker, if you’re reading this, go ahead and pat yourself on the back because you are responsible for this.

-Therefore, with enough pomp and circumstance to make Constantine proud, here’s goes.
+Therefore, with enough pomp and circumstance to make Constantine proud, here goes.

-I don’t know if this saying will catch on, but I’m so dedicated to this idea that I may temporarily stop trying to bring back “Whaaaazuuuuuuup” and “ridonculous” until this takes off.
+I don’t know if this saying will catch on, but I’m so dedicated to this idea that I may temporarily pause my campaign to bring back “Whaaaazuuuuuuup” and “ridonculous” until this takes off.
 I’m sure this will make my kids very happy.